Cornelius Castoriadis (1922—1997)

 - Kavoulakos, K. “The Relationship of Realism and Utopianism in the Theories of Democracy of Jurgen Habermas and Cornelius Castoriadis.”
 Society and Nature.
 Vol. 6.
 Aug.
 1994.
 69-97.

-- Kavoulakos has published several essays on Castoriadis’ work.
+- Kavoulakos has published several essays on Castoriadis’s work.

 - Klooger, J., Castoriadis: Psyche, Society, Autonomy, Boston: Brill, 2009.

-- Klooger provides a critical, informed, and thoughtful review of all aspects of Castoriadis’ work, focusing on the later material, including the implications of Castoriadis’ work for physics and ontology.
-Especially helpful is his critical discussion of Castoriadis’ too-relativistic comments on physics, which, he argues, make it seem as if Newtonian mechanics corresponds to a stratum of being that it describes better than relativity does.
+- Klooger provides a critical, informed, and thoughtful review of all aspects of Castoriadis’s work, focusing on the later material, including the implications of Castoriadis’s work for physics and ontology.
+Especially helpful is his critical discussion of Castoriadis’s too-relativistic comments on physics, which, he argues, make it seem as if Newtonian mechanics corresponds to a stratum of being that it describes better than relativity does.

 - Klymis, S. and Van Eynde, L. L’Imaginaire selon Castoriadis.
 Thèmes et Enjeux.
 Brussels: Facultés Universitaire Sain-Louis et Bruxelles, 2006.

-- This text is a collection of essays in French on a variety of themes in Castoriadis’ work.
+- This text is a collection of essays in French on a variety of themes in Castoriadis’s work.